AlexParamonov/save_queue/README.md

       end
     end

-Note that SaveQueue assumes, that #save method returns true/false and #save! raise an Exception if save failed
+Note that SaveQueue assumes, that #save method returns true/false and #save! raise an Exception if save failed.

 __Q: Where i can get more information?__
 A: See test specs for more details.
 __How?__
 clone git project by

     git clone git://github.com/AlexParamonov/save_queue.git